 10 - 12 years

-The Japanese Chin's long coat requires regular brushing every few days to prevent tangles and mats.
+The Japanese Chin's long coat requires regular brushing every few days to prevent tangles and matting.
 A bath about once a month will keep their coat clean.
-Check and wash your Chin's ears weekly with a gentle, dog-friendly cleanser to prevent dirt build-up that can cause infections.
-Your Chin should have their teeth brushed several times a week, and their nails trimmed every few weeks or so to prevent cracking.
+Check and wash your Chin's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
+Brush your Chin's teeth several times a week, and trim their nails every few weeks or so to prevent cracking.

 Common Health Issues

 Breed-specific health conditions that may affect the Japanese Chin include: